brian-provenzano/glusterfs-poc/README.md

 The goal of this exercise was to create a multi-node [GlusterFS](https://docs.gluster.org/en/latest/) storage cluster with sufficient fault tolerance to survive a single node failure with no loss of data.

-This was done by first building several AWS instances [Terraform](https://www.terraform.io/), then using the local-exec terraform provisioner for configuration of those instances using Ansible roles.
+This was done by first deploying several AWS instances using [Terraform](https://www.terraform.io/), then using the local-exec terraform provisioner for configuration of those instances via Ansible roles.
 Ansible [dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script) was used to populate the inventory due to the use of AWS instances.

-The Ansible roles consisted of three roles:
+Ansible roles consisted of three roles:
-- ufw : handle configuration of a local firewall
+- `ufw` : handle configuration of a local firewall
-- glusterfs :  package installation and service enablement.
+- `glusterfs` :  package installation and service enablement.
-- common : initial setup, update pkg cache etc
+- `common` : initial setup, update pkg cache etc

-The playbook used to configure the cluster is the [Gluster_Volume](http://docs.ansible.com/ansible/latest/modules/gluster_volume_module.html) module.
+The playbook `gluster-cluster.yml` used to configure the cluster is based on the [Gluster_Volume](http://docs.ansible.com/ansible/latest/modules/gluster_volume_module.html) module.

 ## Getting Started